-This factsheet explains what happens when the Ombudsman receives a complaint about the conduct or behaviour of members and co-opted members of local authorities, community councils, fire & rescue authorities and national park authorities and police and crime panels in Wales.
+This factsheet explains what happens when the Ombudsman receives a complaint about the conduct or behaviour of members and co-opted members of local authorities, community councils, fire & rescue authorities, national park authorities and police and crime panels in Wales.
 It does not cover every detail of our procedures, a summary of which is available on our ‘How to Complain’ webpage, available on the ‘Making A Complaint’ tab.

 All new complaints are considered by the Ombudsman’s Complaints Assessments Team, who will acknowledge receipt of the complaint and notify you, the Monitoring Officer of your authority and/or the Clerk of your Community Council (if appropriate) of its existence.
 A copy of the complaint made will also be provided.

 You need not respond to this letter if you do not wish to.
 However if you consider that specific information should be considered by the Ombudsman as part of his initial consideration of this matter please let us know.
 If you decide to respond or provide any information you should bear in mind that your comments may also be disclosed to the complainant, or used in any subsequent proceedings.